ArunMitra/Bank-Customer-Churn-Prediction/README.md

 ## Profit Curve

 Assumptions:

-- A customer who leaves the bank will result in average annual revenue loss of $1000
+- A customer who leaves the bank will result in average annual revenue loss of $1,000 ... this was based on:
-  - Retail Lending Interest Rate: 1.80%
+  - Retail Lending Interest Rate: 1.80% (Source: European Central Bank 2019)
   - Retail Deposit Interest Rate: 0.37% (Source: European Central Bank 2019)
   - Average balance/customer (in sample): $76,485
   - Average earning/customer (in sample): $76,486 * (0.18 - 0.037) =  $1,094
   - Cross-validated with Annual Report of JP Morgan Chase from 2011 which had = $912 (Source: http://investor.shareholder.com/jpmorganchase/annual.cfm)

 - $200 per likely-to-churn-customer, which could pay for:
-  - Rate reductions
+  - Fee reductions
+  - Better savings interest rates
-  - Or a birthday credit from the bank
+  - A birthday credit from the bank
-  - Or individual outreach by customer service
+  - Individual outreach by customer service or email
-  - Or a glossy brochure
+  - Glossy brochure or other token gifts
   - Etc.

 - Retention Program is 100% effective